aspose-cells/Aspose.Cells-API-References/english/go-cpp/ShapeCollection/AddEquation/_index.md

 ## AddEquation function

-Add an equation object to the worksheet.
+Adds an equation object to the worksheet.

 ```go